sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 Even on your local computer, if you try to access the app by typing e.g.  `http://192.168.1.10:<port>` (where `192.168.1.10` is your computer's local network interface address) in your browser, it will **not work**.

-See the doc "Serving over https" to see one way of serving your app over https.
+See the doc [Serving over https](./Serving%20over%20https.md) to see one way of serving your app over https.
 TODO: insert link

 ## Imports